-Lacerations and Stitches at Physicians Now Urgent Care in Rockville, MD
+Urgent Care for Lacerations Care in Rockville, MD

-When you need care for a laceration or require stitches, our urgent care center can help you immediately, without having to make an appointment.
+When you need care for a laceration or require stitches, Physicians Now urgent Care and Walk-In Clinic can help you immediately, without having to make an appointment.
 Just reserve your spot!

 Lacerations are cuts on the skin.
 While incisions are cuts produced by a sharp object such as glass or a razor, lacerations are blunter and irregular.
 Not all lacerations need stitches.
-In fact, small lacerations can be cared for right at home.
+In fact, small lacerations can care for right at home.

 Small lacerations can be cleaned at home and covered with a sterile adhesive strip or clean gauze and tape if they fit the following criteria: